HOW TO APPLY FOR DISABLED ACCESS & PERSONAL ASSISTANT TICKET (PA)

 It is mandatory to provide one of the following forms of supporting documentation with your completed form as evidence of your requirements and to grant a complimentary Personal Assistant ticket:

 · Medical Professionals letter – reviewed case by case

 · Blue badge – only accepted as adequate evidence for Disabled parking

 Submit your documentation with your application form.
 All documentation is kept secure and destroyed securely after processing.
 If you unable to include your documentation please state in, Addition Notes that it has been forwarded either by fax, email or post.

 I HAVE APPLIED WHAT HAPPENS NEXT

-We will process your application within 4 weeks of receiving your form and any supporting documentation.
+We will process your application within 4 weeks of receiving your form, if you apply within 4 weeks of the festival we will process you as quickly as possible, and any supporting documentation.
 We will send your confirmation letter by email once your application has been approved.
 Your confirmation letter will detail the facilities that you have requested access to and will confirm your PA ticket if you have applied for one.

 This confirmation letter is also in lieu of a PA ticket and must be printed off and brought with you as proof.

 You will also be sent an Access Guide in the week leading up to the event detailing event arrival, updated information and site map showing the accessible facilities.

 If you have applied for and been approved a car parking pass you will receive this at the same time.
 Car passes are uniquely coded to the purchaser and must be printed off and placed in your vehicle with all the required details filled in.